 This certainly applies to Morocco, where the systematic study of migration and development has been relatively neglected after a temporary surge of largely pessimistic studies in the 1970s, while the Moroccan migration and development context and the theoretical debate have radically changed since then.
-Moreover, detailed empirical work that has been done tends to be exclusively descriptive, is not designed to test hypotheses and is theoretically disconnected.
-Most empirical work has remained theoretically underexplored, isolated and largely unknown, in particular, outside the French-speaking world.
-It is significant in this respect that recent attempts by Leichtman (2002) and Nyberg-Sørensen (2004) to address migration and development interactions in Morocco have almost completely ignored earlier empirical work.
-The striking result is that empirical work from a prime emigration country like Morocco has been absent from the general theoretical debate on migration and development.
+Detailed empirical studies that have been conducted tend to be exclusively descriptive and theoretically disconnected, and are therefore generally not designed to test theoretically derived hypotheses on migration impacts.
+Moreover, most empirical work on Moroccan migration impacts is written in French1, and often concern non-published reports, theses or working papers or is published in the form of conference proceedings, books or in journals with a very limited distribution.
+Consequently, existing empirical work has remained largely unknown and theoretically underexplored, in particular, outside the French-speaking world.
+It is significant in this respect that recent attempts by Leichtman (2002) and Nyberg-Sørensen (2004) to address migration and development interactions in Morocco have ignored most prior empirical work.
+The striking result is that (predominantly francophone) empirical work from a prime emigration country like Morocco has been absent from the (predominantly anglophone) theoretical debate on migration and development.